tlienart/Xranklin.jl/docs/syntax/basics.md

   1. Baz
 }

-Note again that the numbers after the one of the first item are irrelevant.
+Note again that the numbering used for the second, third etc items is irrelevant.

 List items can contain any "inline" element (e.g. emphasised text or maths):